tomgrek/feebllm/README.md

 * No softmax in the last layer if using cross entropy loss
 * Masking is helpful
 * The positional encodings really work and are necessary.
+* padding_idx=26 in the embedding definition was unhelpful, it learns faster without that.
+Maybe cos it's not really "padding" the way I'm using it, rather, the 26 token denotes end of sequence.

 # The original dream